cncastillo/MRM_pandoc_template/README.md

 # MRM_pandoc_template
-This repository provides an unofficial pandoc template for the journal Magnetic Resonance in Medicine (MRM).
+This repository provides an unofficial pandoc template for the Magnetic Resonance in Medicine (MRM) journal.
+It is still a work in progress 👷 so I do not ensure that everything will work.

 # How to use
 1. First, ensure you have installed pandoc, TeX Live, and MRM's LaTeX template.